cloudmesh/cloudmesh-openapi/docs/_sources/README.rst.txt

 Setting up Azure Sentiment Analysis and Translation Services
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 1. Create an Azure subscription.
-If you don't have one, create a `free account <https://azure.microsoft.com/try/cognitive-services/>`__
+If you don’t have one, create a `free account <https://azure.microsoft.com/try/cognitive-services/>`__

 2. Create a `Text Analysis